-Not only are they incentivizing (who wouldn’t want to give to a noble cause when amazing items like exotic travel packages and autographed movie props are on the line?), but they’re also highly engaging.
-Because they center around bidding, an activity that involves active participation, they fully immerse donors in both the event and the fundraising.
+Silent auctions are one of the most popular annual events for nonprofits.
+They’re a great way to incentivize giving and drive engagement—after all, who wouldn’t want to give to a noble cause when amazing items like exotic travel packages and autographed movie props are on the line?
+Because they center around bidding, an activity that involves active participation, silent auctions fully immerse donors in both the event and the fundraising.

 Now let’s plan an unforgettable silent auction!

-Before you get down to setting all of the details of your silent auction in stone, it’s important to determine a goal and budget.
+Before you begin setting all the details of your silent auction in stone, you must first set a fundraising goal and an event budget.
 After all, you don’t want to funnel more money into your event than you’re going to raise from it!

-When setting a goal, make sure to factor in the needs of your campaign (if you’re hosting an auction as part of your annual fund).
-All of the time, money, and energy that you put into your silent auction will only be worth it if you can raise enough to help you meet your overall campaign goals.
+When setting a goal, make sure to factor in the needs of your campaign.
+All of the time, money, and energy you put into your silent auction will only be worth it if you can raise enough to meet your overall campaign goals.

 Once you have a clear goal in mind, you’ll need to determine a reasonable budget.
 Obviously, it should be set at a place where you can make enough of a return on your event to meet (or ideally exceed!) your goal.